GChuf/dbeaver/features/org.jkiss.dbeaver.ce.feature/root/readme.txt

   -f <sql-file1 [sql-file2..]>
     Open specified SQL file(s) in SQL editor.
-    This command can be used to associate SQL files with DBeaver in shell.
+    This command can be used to associate SQL files with BoberKurwa in shell.

   -nosplash
     Do not show splash screen

   -data <path>
     Store all projects/configuration in folder <path>.
-By default DBeaver stores all its data in user's home "DBeaverData" folder.
+By default BoberKurwa stores all its data in user's home "BoberKurwaData" folder.
 	<path> can be an absolute or relative directory name.
-	If you want to use DBeaver as redistributable program start it with arguments like "dbeaver -data workspace".
+	If you want to use BoberKurwa as redistributable program start it with arguments like "dbeaver -data workspace".

   -nl locale